balt-dev/pancake/README.txt

 Overdrawing the stack raises an error.
 Any text after the fields of a register is treated as a comment.

-All instructions have a tab stop character "\x09" before them.
+All instructions have any amount of whitespace before them.
-Labels can be marked by lines without a tab stop, and their names must not have whitespace in them.
+Labels can be marked by lines without whitespace, and their names must not have whitespace in them.

 Any arithmetic instructions will silently overflow at the bounds of their types.